univention/univention-corporate-server/doc/developer-reference/udm/rest-api.rst

 API clients
 -----------

-The following API clients implemented in Python exist for the UDM REST API:
+The following API clients implemented in Python exist for the |UCSUHRA|:

 * :program:`python3-univention-directory-mananger-rest-client`: